 The United States Senate voted 93 to 5 earlier this evening to end debate on patent reform, which should set up a vote on H.R.
 1249 in the coming days.

 The United States Senate first passed its own version of patent reform, dubbed the America Invents Act – S. 23, in February 2011.
 The House of Representatives took up patent reform in the Spring, ultimately passing H.R.
 1249, also dubbed the America Invents Act.
 Because the House version of patent reform was not identical to the Senate version of patent reform the legislation pinged back to the Senate.
 Immediately before the Senate went out on its annual August recess Senate Majority Leader Harry Reid (D-NV) filed for cloture on H.R.
 1249, scheduling the Senate’s first day back after the August recess as the day for the cloture vote.
 That cloture vote is what passed by a vote of 93-5.

 Once upon a time I used to not get worked up at all about proposals for patent reform, because after all they almost always didn’t seem to go through, or even if they did what was passed was hardly what was suggested.
-Then, my good friend John White told me several years ago that this time patent reform was going to happen, it was just a matter of time.
-Since then I have written article after article on proposed patent legislation, followed the issue and even reviewed transcripts from Congressional hearings.
-The end result is that not much has changed, at least not yet, and for that we should all be thankful.
+Then, my good friend John White told me about six years ago that this time patent reform was going to happen, it was just a matter of time.
+Since then I have written numerous articles on proposed patent legislation, followed the issue, reviewed transcripts from Congressional hearings and have watched multiple Congressional hearings streaming online, even while on vacation one year.
+The end result is that not much has changed… at least not yet.

 Typically blog roll links are not helpful to a website's rank.
 To give some additional "link love" to those we think you might be interested in reading we have moved our blog roll and links to a dedicated page.
 Go to IPWatchdog Blog Roll & Links.